Configuring MySQL and MariaDB

 Additional information

-Remove and create MySQL service in Windows.
+Remove and create MySQL service on Windows.

 For example, in MySQL 5.7, the bin folder location is at C:\Program Files\MySQL\MySQL Server 5.7\bin